 Andrew Knippen, network administrator at Citizens National Bank in Bluffton, Ohio, wasn't rushing to get rid of his servers' internal or direct-attached storage (DAS).
-They had served
+They had served his small community bank well over the years.
+However, when he moved to server virtualization, it became apparent that he needed a more powerful and shared storage network.
+But rather than getting costly and complex technology for SMBs, Knippen started off with an affordable, easy-to-manage, entry-level iSCSI-based storage area network (SAN).

 "In our virtualized environment, we wanted to have all seven branches' storage tied back to main office so that everyone could have access to the data and we could put in place a disaster recovery [DR] plan," Knippen said.
 It was critical to do this without spending a lot of money or needing dedicated staff, he adds.